Pet owners have a responsibility to make sure that pets are protected and cared for in the event of an emergency.

 Plan for Your Pets

-Know which hotels and motels along your evacuation route will accept you and your pets in an emergency.
-If you learn that you may need to evacuate, you should call ahead for reservations.
-It's also always a good idea to ask if no-pet policies could be waived in an emergency.
+- Know which hotels and motels along your evacuation route will accept you and your pets in an emergency.
+If you learn that you might need to evacuate, you should call ahead for reservations.
+It's also always a good idea to ask if no-pet policies can be waived in case of an emergency.

-Consider having your pet "microchipped" by your veterinarian.
-Microchipping can help identify your pet you if he or she is separated from you in the event of an emergency.
+- Consider having your pet "microchipped" by your veterinarian.
+Microchipping can help identify your pet if he or she is separated from you in the event of an emergency.

 Make a Kit for Pets